What is a Consumer Proposal?

 Step 4: Payment and Completion

 If the consumer proposal is accepted, you will begin making payments to the LIT as outlined in the proposal.
 Payments can be made in monthly installments or as a lump-sum payment, depending on the terms agreed upon.
-Throughout the repayment period, you will also be required to attend two financial counseling sessions to help you manage your finances effectively.
+Throughout the repayment period, you will also be required to attend two financial counselling sessions to help you manage your finances effectively.

 Step 5: Discharge and Credit Rebuilding